-- In conifer seedlings, terminal needles are thicker and shorter and the tip is often curled - The removal of preferred host plants from edges of nurseries and destruction of favorable overwintering sites will help to reduce the damages caused by Lygus.
-Weed hosts include butterweed, fleabane, goldenrod, vetch, dock, and dog fennel. - Several insecticides are available to control populations of Lygus.
+- In conifer seedlings, terminal needles are thicker and shorter and the tip is often curled - The removal of preferred host plants from edges of nurseries and overwintering sites will help to reduce the damages caused by Lygus. - Weed hosts include butterweed, fleabane, goldenrod, vetch, dock, and dog fennel. - Several insecticides (ai = permethrin) are available to control populations of Lygus.